-[a]s a direct and proximate result of the reprehensible, egregious, and vexatious conduct and the wanton disregarding of provisions of Title 26 [of the] United States Code and the regulations promulgated thereunder [sic] . . . in connection with the collection of federal tax[,] plaintiff(s) has/have [sic] suffered substantial personal embarrassment, loss of income, and loss of goodwill, resulting in actual damages.
+[a]s a direct and proximate result of the reprehensible, egregious, and vexatious conduct and the wanton disregarding of provisions of Title 26 [of the] United States Code and the regulations promulgated thereunder [sic] . . . in connection with the collection of federal tax[,] plaintiff(s) has/have [sic] suffered one or more of the following: (1) substantial personal embarrassment, (2) loss of income, (3) loss of goodwill, (4) loss of business, (5) loss of property, [and] (6) loss of savings, etc., resulting in actual damages.

-Compl. ¶ 28.
-The Plaintiffs essentially argue that they are entitled to damages because the IRS improperly assessed their taxes for the tax years at issue and failed to provide them with records adequately reflecting the tax assessments made.
-Compl. ¶¶ 8, 11-14, 23.
+Compl. \P 23.
+The Plaintiff essentially argues that he is entitled to damages because the IRS improperly assessed his taxes for the tax years at issue and failed to provide him with records adequately reflecting the tax assessments made.

-The Plaintiffs also contend, based on the alleged Code violations by the IRS, that they may "forego exhausting administrative remedies that are either futile or inadequate . . . or when agency action exceeds statutory authorization."
+The Plaintiff also contends, based on the alleged Code violations by the IRS, that he may "forego exhausting administrative remedies that are either futile or inadequate . . . or when agency action exceeds statutory authorization."
 Compl. ¶ 6.
-They assert that their repeated requests for information from the IRS, without success, are sufficient to satisfy the requirement to exhaust administrative remedies.
-Compl. ¶ 9.
-They also state that "[a]dministrative claims which plaintiff(s) [sic] filed with the Internal Revenue Service and the Secretary of the Treasury worked to satisfy the requirement that a 'taxpayer' must exhaust administrative remedies before brining suit for disregarding provisions of Title 26 [of the] United States Code and its regulations in connection with collection activities."
-Compl. ¶ 26.
-Therefore, according to the Plaintiffs, their "exclusive remedy" is found in 26 U.S.C. § 7433.
-Compl. ¶ 25.
-The Government seeks to dismiss the Complaint pursuant to Federal Rules of Civil Procedure 12(b)(1) and 12(b)(6).
+He asserts that his repeated requests for information from the IRS, without success, are sufficient to satisfy the requirement to exhaust administrative remedies.
+Compl. ¶ 7.
+He also states that "[a]dministrative claims which plaintiff(s) [sic] filed with the Internal Revenue Service and the Secretary of the Treasury worked to satisfy the requirement that a 'taxpayer' must exhaust administrative remedies before brining suit for disregarding provisions of Title 26 [of the] United States Code and its regulations in connection with collection activities."
+Compl. ¶ 18.
+Therefore, according to the Plaintiff, his "exclusive remedy" is found in 26 U.S.C. § 7433.
+Compl. ¶ 17.
+The Government seeks to dismiss the Complaint pursuant to Federal Rule of Civil Procedure 12(b)(1) for lack of subject-matter jurisdiction.3